ThalosES/vinted-db-feeder/README.md

 ### Materials

-- Avalible languajes: 🇪🇸 🇫🇷 🇺🇸
+- Available languages: 🇪🇸 🇫🇷 🇺🇸
-  - [More languajes can be added if html file included in `data/raw/materials`]
+  - [More languages can be added if html file included in `data/raw/materials`]

 ### Categories - Catalogs